The 'Storm Pilot' who chases drama in the sky

 Photo © 2018 Santiago Borja.
 All rights reserved. www.santiagoborja.com

-Borja, who became a pilot because he wanted to see the world from a unique perspective, now he flies a Boeing 767 for a major airline.
+Borja, who became a pilot because he wanted to see the world from a unique perspective, now flies a Boeing 767 for a major airline.

 "On our long haul flights we're usually three to four pilots and we switch places," explains Borja.
 "So on a 12 hour flight we always get six hours off the controls.
 So that's a perfect opportunity for me to try different angles, different lenses."